Back to Portfolio

 3 MOAT NARROW

-First-mover in large-scale behind-the-meter gas generation for hyperscaler data centers.
+First-mover in large-scale BTM gas generation for hyperscaler data centers.
 2+ years operational track record at xAI Colossus.
-Switching costs from integrated power systems tied to air permits.
-Supply chain advantage with secured OEM turbine delivery slots (2-3 year lead times).
-Vertical integration growing via HVMVLV (distribution) and in-house SCR manufacturing.
-Moat is real but narrow - turbines are commoditized hardware, competitors (Halliburton, Liberty, Williams) are entering the market.
+Switching costs from integrated power systems tied to air permits (7-15 year contracts with take-or-pay).
+Supply chain lock-in with secured OEM turbine delivery slots (2-3 year lead times).
+Vertical integration growing via HVMVLV (distribution), in-house SCR manufacturing, and Solaris Pulse monitoring software.
+Moat is real but narrow -- turbines are commoditized hardware, competitors (Halliburton, Liberty, Williams) entering market.
+Moat is temporal: strongest while demand massively exceeds supply.

 4 MANAGEMENT